cholesterol/cholesterol/README.md

 # @cholesterol

-Hi 👋 - my name is Mason and I'm a Senior Security Engineer II at Samsara
+Hi 👋 - my name is Mason and I work as a Security Engineer at Samsara

 I was formerly a Senior Security Engineer at [@GitHub](https://github.com/github) and prior to that I was an SRE at [@Pivotal](https://github.com/pivotal)